Aliciaworld/DS-TakeHomeChallenges/README.md

 This repository shows how to use python libraries, including numpy, pandas, matplotlib, seaborn etc. to do data analysis.
-This whole procedure including data cleaning and formatting, exploratory data analysis, making conclusions etc.
+The whole procedures included data cleaning, exploratory data analysis and giving actionable insights etc..